Screensaver: Microsoft Windows

 On older versions of Microsoft Windows the native screensaver format had the potential to install a virus when run (as a screen saver was just an ordinary application with a different extension).
-When any file with the file suffix ".scr" was opened, for example from an e-mail attachment, Windows would execute the .scr (screensaver) file automatically: this had the potential to allow a virus or malware to install itself.
+When any file with the file suffix ".scr" was opened, for example from an email attachment, Windows would execute the .scr (screensaver) file automatically: this had the potential to allow a virus or malware to install itself.
 Modern versions of Windows can read tags left by applications such as Internet Explorer and verify the publisher of the file, presenting a confirmation to the user.

 On August 5, 2006, the BBC reported that "free screensavers" and "screensavers" respectively were the first and third most likely search terms to return links to malware, the second being BearShare.

 By launching the "bubbles" screensaver executable through the bubbles.scr /p65552 command-line parameter, it runs as desktop wallpaper, the bubbles are smaller, and there are more bubbles on screen.
+The user must use the Task Manager to stop the screensaver.